fstwn/pyembroideryGH/README.md

 ## Installation & Usage

-#### 1. Download release files
+### 1. Download release files

-- On this repository site go to "releases" and download the newest release
+- On this repository site go to [releases](https://github.com/fstwn/pyembroideryGH/releases) and download the newest release
+- Unzip the downloaded archive.
+You should get two folders `pyembroidery`, `pyembroideryGH` and a text-file.

-#### 2. Install ironpyembroidery
+### 2. Install ironpyembroidery

 - Open the scripts folder of Rhino 6 by opening explorer and navigating to
   ```